 Examples

 The source package comes up with examples in the different languages.
-The current page is showing how to run them in Linux.

 Setup